niplav/site/considerations_on_cryonics.md

 means apathy or lack of motivation towards cryonics, but does not protect against changing ones mind about cryonics: If one becomes convinced it's bullshit later, one can easily get out (much more easily than getting in).
-On the other hand, there might be a considerable sunk cost due to already paid membership fees and the acquired life insurance.
+On the other hand, there might be a feeling of considerable sunk cost due to already paid membership fees and the acquired life insurance.

 It will be assumed that once one is signed up for cryonics, one stays signed up for it.